Michael O'Sullivan (jockey)

 Michael O'Sullivan (21 February 2000 – 16 February 2025) was an Irish jockey who won the Supreme Novices' Hurdle and Fred Winter Juvenile Handicap Hurdle at the 2023 Cheltenham Festival.
-O'Sullivan died on 16 February 2025 from injuries sustained during a race at Thurles ten days earlier.
+O'Sullivan died on 16 February 2025 from injuries sustained during a race at Thurles ten days prior.

 Early life

 O'Sullivan was born in Lombardstown, County Cork and came from a family that had a long association with national hunt racing.
 His father, William, won the Foxhunters' Chase in 1991, on Lovely Citizen, a horse owned and bred by his grandfather Owen and trained by his uncle Eugene.
 O'Sullivan's cousin, Maxine, is also a Cheltenham Festival winner.

 O'Sullivan graduated with a degree in Agricultural Science from University College Dublin in 2022.

 Career

 O'Sullivan started off his riding career doing point-to-point horseracing.
 His first win was in 2018, when he achieved a 47-length victory in a hunter chase with Wilcosdiana at Cork.
 O'Sullivan was the champion under-21 rider in 2019, before turning professional in September 2022.

 He had a day one double at the 2023 Cheltenham Festival with Marine Nationale and Gordon Elliott's Jazzy Matty.
 O'Sullivan ended his breakthrough campaign by being named Irish Champion conditional jockey with 32 winners.

 In all, O'Sullivan rode 90 winners in Ireland and five in Britain under rules.
 He was noted for his associations with Barry Connell as well as Noel George and Amanda Zetterholm.